Skip to main content

 Sarah Tancer

-Sarah brings a rich background in education, youth development, and mental health support to her work at The Grove.
-She has taught and student-taught across early childhood and elementary settings in New Orleans, designed and led after-school art and STEM programming, and spent multiple summers as a head counselor and one-on-one support at Sunrise Association, working closely with children navigating complex medical, developmental, and emotional needs.
-She has also served as a Crisis Counselor with Crisis Text Line and is certified in Youth Mental Health First Aid.
+Sarah brings a background in education, youth development, and mental health support to her work at The Grove.
+She has taught and student-taught across early childhood and elementary settings in New Orleans, designed and led after-school art and STEM programming, and spent multiple summers as a head counselor and one-on-one support staff at Sunrise Association, working closely with children navigating complex medical, developmental, and emotional needs.
 She is currently completing a clinical social work internship at Westchester Square Academy in the Bronx.

 Yaakov Gottlieb